kdonthi/MiniBlockchain/README.md

 Programming tasks.

 ##### [P1]
 We have not implemented verification for proof of work.
-Implement this using a leading-zeros alg.
+Implement this using a leading-zeros alg. x
 ```rust
 // TODO [P1]: Implement proof of work verification for a difficulty (leading zeros).
 pub fn verify_proof_of_work(&self, difficulty: usize) -> bool {